alanho-05/c0323-code-solutions/es6-promises/es6-promises-quiz-notes.md

   - Rejected: meaning that the operation failed

 - How do you handle the fulfillment of a Promise?
+  We pass a function to .then().
   Use the then() method to handle the fulfillment of a Promise.

 - How do you handle the rejection of a Promise?
+  We pass a function to .catch().
   Use the catch() method to handle the rejection of a Promise.

 ## Notes

+The order for promises:
+Promise.then
+Promise.finally
+Promise.catch
+Promise.finally

 All student notes should be written here.